Reading now: Working close to traffic? How to use work platforms safely

 Limited space

-On motorways or federal highways, often only the hard shoulder or a temporary restricted area is available.
+On motorways or federal highways, often only the hard shoulder or a temporary closed area is available.
 Under these conditions, work platforms must be not only compact but also quickly ready for use.

 High time pressure on day construction sites